openshift/installer/README.md

 bin/openshift-install create cluster
 ```

 The installer will show a series of prompts for user-specific information and use reasonable defaults for everything else.
-In non-interactive contexts, prompts can be bypassed by providing appropriately-named environment variables.
-Refer to the [user documentation](docs/user) for more information.
+In non-interactive contexts, prompts can be bypassed by [providing an `install-config.yaml`](docs/user/overview.md#multiple-invocations).

+If you have trouble, refer to [the troubleshooting guide](docs/user/troubleshooting.md).

 ### Connect to the cluster